Portion/Yield:Makes approximately 15 - 20 bread sticks

 This recipe is a follow on to the farmhouse white loaf recipe inspired by Richard Bertinet.
 I have used exactly the same bread dough and the same method, however I ended up making fantastic crusty bread sticks instead of a baking a loaf.
+These bread sticks are great fun, perfect for when you have a BBQ party or to make and serve with soup or antipasti served with dips and cold cuts.

 - 5g fresh yeast